Sam-Dragon/interview/star-questions.md

 2. How to prevent XSS attacks using spring boot? </br>
    https://danielangel22.medium.com/preventing-xss-attacks-in-your-spring-boot-api-c266a175e011

-3. Additional security to which can be provided to system ?
+3. Additional security to which can be provided to system on login page ?
 [Question focus on system attacks] <br>
 A. DOS attack which can be solved using resiliency.
 Basically it counts the number of hits from particular api and block if required once threshould is reached

+4. How is serilization working in spring boot ? <br>
+A. Spring boot normally uses JSON library Jackson to serialize and deserialize the objects

+5. Default dataSource connection pool
+A. Hikari connection pool with pool size of 10

+6.

 # Java
 1. Difference b/w Out Of Memory error raised by pemgen or by heap space [Variation in JDK versions]